 Truckload.
 Our truckload services include dry van, flatbed, heavy-haul and refrigerated operations.
-Truckload services represented approximately \$248.9 million, or 14.2%, of our operating revenues in 2021.
+Truckload services represented approximately \$230.7 million, or 11.4%, of our operating revenues in 2022.
 We transport a wide variety of general commodities, including automotive parts, machinery, building materials, paper, food, consumer goods, furniture, steel and other metals on behalf of customers in various industries.
-Truckload services also include our final mile and ground expedited services.
-Our transportation services are provided through a network of owner-operators and employee drivers.

 Brokerage.
 We provide customers freight brokerage services by utilizing third-party transportation providers to transport goods.
 Brokerage services also include full service domestic and international freight forwarding, and customs brokerage.
-In 2021, brokerage services represented approximately \$401.8 million, or 22.9%, of our operating revenues.
+In 2022, brokerage services represented approximately \$368.9 million, or 18.3%, of our operating revenues.

 Intermodal.
 Intermodal operations include steamship-truck, rail-truck, and support services.
-Intermodal support services represented \$473.1 million, or 27.0%, of our operating revenues in 2021.
-Our intermodal support services are primarily short-to-medium distance delivery of both international and domestic containers between the port or railhead and the customer and drayage services.
+Intermodal support services represented \$591.9 million, or 29.4%, of our operating revenues in 2022.
+Our intermodal support services are primarily short-to-medium distance delivery of both international and domestic containers between the railhead or port and the customer.

 Dedicated.
 Our dedicated services are primarily provided in support of automotive customers using van equipment.
-In 2021, dedicated services represented approximately \$204.1 million, or 11.7%, of our operating revenues.
+In 2022, dedicated services represented approximately \$324.6 million, or 16.1%, of our operating revenues.
 Our dedicated services are primarily short run or round-trip moves within a defined geographic area provided through a network of union and non-union employee drivers, owner-operators, and contract drivers.

 Value-Added.
 Our value-added services, which are typically dedicated to individual customer requirements, include material handling, consolidation, sequencing, sub-assembly, cross-dock services, kitting, repacking, warehousing and returnable container management.
-Value-added services represented approximately \$423.1 million, or 24.2%, of our operating revenues in 2021.
+Value-added services represented approximately \$499.3 million, or 24.8%, of our operating revenues in 2022.
 Our facilities and services are often directly integrated into the production processes of our customers and represent a critical piece of their supply chains.